 Students interested in independent study (including Senior Honors Thesis) must find a supervising faculty member before registering for the course via SIS.
-Those registering for a Senior Honors Thesis (PSY 199) must also fill out and submit by early October the 'Thesis Honors Candidate' form, which can be found here, or in Dowling Hall.
-Honors thesis students are also strongly encouraged to take the year-long PSY 195 course, for which 0.5 credits are earned each semester.
+Those registering for a Senior Honors Thesis (PSY 199) must also fill out and submit by early October the 'Thesis Honors Candidate' form (paper-copy available in Dowling Hall.)

-Undergraduate research assistants and students doing a senior honors thesis in all labs that are conducting human subjects research are required to take the Collaborative IRB Training Initiative (CITI) and submit their certificate of completion to the SBER IRB office.
-Information about the CITI training can be accessed here.
+Undergraduate research assistants and students completing a senior honors thesis in all labs that are conducting human subjects research are required to take the Collaborative IRB Training Initiative (CITI).
+Please contact the faculty supervisor of the lab for more details.

 Completing a year-long Senior Honors Thesis is one of the most rewarding, time-consuming and challenging endeavors a Psychology major can undertake.
 The process requires designing, executing, and analyzing the data from an original empirical research investigation, writing a comprehensive APA-format report, and presenting and defending this work before a committee of two faculty members (one of whom, the committee chair, must be from the Psychology Department).
 Because chairing a Senior Honors Thesis requires a great deal of time and effort on the part of faculty members, only a small number of seniors can complete a thesis in a given year.
 Students are therefore encouraged to contact potential thesis chairs no later than the end of their junior year, and preferably even earlier.
 Because of the high demand for thesis supervision, some faculty may only agree to supervise theses for students who have spent multiple previous semesters working in their lab.